Free High-Resolution Wallpapers

 I just read that whole story from Hans van de Vorst and it is unbelievable!
 I mean, I can just about get my head around the entire situation, but the fact that this dude was wearing flip-flops was too much.
 I won't even take my equipment outside for fear that it will get a scratch - and this guy is performing stunts like that!

-Posted By: North of Auckland
+Posted By: R4_Grace89

-about 13 years, 10 months ago
+about 14 years, 2 months ago

 Posted By: ISO2112